lyz-code/blue-book/docs/devops/helmfile.md

   ```bash
   helm inspect values {{ package_name }} > {{ chart_name }}/values.yaml
   ```
 * Edit the `values.yaml` file according to the chart documentation.
+Be careful becase some charts specify the docker image version in the name.
+Comment out that line because upgrading the chart version without upgrading the image tag can break the service.
 * Run `helmfile deps` to update the lock file.
 * Run `helmfile diff` to check the changes.
 * Run `helmfile apply` to apply the changes.